 - New ACLU Report Finds Overwhelming Racial Bias in Marijuana Arrests | American Civil Liberties Union

 - Blockbuster Films Featuring Actual Female Characters Made Serious Money in 2013 | Bitch Media

 - This “Home Alone” poster by Adam Simpson is so brilliantly executed, it retroactively justifies the film being made.
 (Actually, I quite enjoyed the first one.)

-Most Recent Open ThreadThe most recent open thread is here.
-When older posts have closed comments, you can still respond by going to an open thread.
+Most Recent Open ThreadThe most recent open thread can always be found at the top of this page.
+When older posts have closed comments, please respond to them on an open thread.